-And while this dynamic is playing out, keep up to date with developments through Lookers driverless cars news - available on this page and regulary updated - it contains everything you ever wanted to know about the road ahead for this high tech development.
+And, while this dynamic is playing out, keep up to date with developments through Lookers driverless cars news - available on this page and regularly updated - it contains everything you ever wanted to know about the road ahead for this high tech development.

 The journey of the car has been as thrilling as some of the roads they drive on.
 They have shaped our lives, our culture and even our hobbies.
 While we may know about their history, can any of us really be certain about their future?

 There are times in life when we are fortunate to witness a genuine game changer.
 Imagine what it must have felt like making a telephone call, listening to the radio, or seeing that first car in 1886 careering at the heady speed of 10 miles per hour, all for the first time.
 With no reference points the experiences would likely have been mind-blowing for most people.

 And of course in many ways the more things change the more they stay the same.
 Fast forward 130 years and the love affair we have with technology is as enduring and fascinating as ever.
 Regardless of the point in history new inventions are often viewed with a mix of awe, excitement and speculation.
 While living in the moment, it can be easy to miss the power of an innovation revolution.
 And so it is with the driverless car.
 Its evolution has crept up on most of us as quietly as the electric engines which power them.